What is Acupuncture and How Does it Work?

 PAIN, NEUROLOGICAL, AND MUSCULAR DISORDERS

-Arthritis (all forms) • Ankylosing Spondylitis • Cervical Spondylitis • Bell’s Palsy • Degenerative Disc Disease • Facial Tics • Fibromyalgia • Frozen Shoulder • Golf Elbow • Headaches • Herniated Discs • Knee pain • Low Back Pain • Migraines • Multiple Sclerosis (MS) • Neck Pain • Osteoarthritis • Pinched Nerves • Plantar Fasciitis • Post-operative Pain • Progressive Supranuclear Palsy • Radiculopathy • Rib Neuritis (Intercostal Neuralgia) • Rotator Cuff Injury • Sacroiliac Joint Pain • Sciatica • Sever’s Disease • Spinal Stenosis • Tendonitis • Tennis Elbow • Tension Headache • Trigeminal Neuralgia • Vertigo • Whiplash
+Arthritis (all forms) • Ankylosing Spondylitis • Cervical Spondylitis • Bell’s Palsy • Degenerative Disc Disease • Facial Tics • Fibromyalgia • Frozen Shoulder • Golf Elbow • Headaches • Herniated Discs • Knee pain • Low Back Pain • Migraines • Multiple Sclerosis (MS) • Neck Pain • Osteoarthritis • Pinched Nerves • Plantar Fasciitis • Post-operative Pain • Progressive Supranuclear Palsy • Radiculopathy • Rib Neuritis (Intercostal Neuralgia) • Rotator Cuff Injury • Sacroiliac Joint Pain (SI joint pain) • Sciatica • Sever’s Disease • Spinal Stenosis • Tendonitis • Tennis Elbow • Tension Headache • Trigeminal Neuralgia • Vertigo • Whiplash

 URINARY, MENSTRUAL, AND REPRODUCTIVE DISORDERS